Looking to explore a few coast towns in Oregon? You’ve come to the right spot!

 With over four miles of coastline, Oceanside Beach State Recreation Site offers a perfect spot for camping and exploring.
 The day-use area has an accessible loop trail that winds around the site and along the Pacific Ocean.
 This is a convenient and excellent escape, especially if you’re traveling with children.

-Just under an hour and a half drive from Portland, Tillamook is a small city with a lot to offer.
+Just a short drive from Portland (under an hour and a half), Tillamook is a small city with a lot to offer.
 Home to the famous Tillamook Creamery, this city is positioned between fertile farm fields and rivers that fuel the rich dairy industry.